thom-bahm/MovieRecommender/README.md

 - We then only passed on the vector db results that got a 'yes' from the LLM to the main LLM query, where we provided the vector db results as a system role to the chatbot context, and instructed the LLM that these results may be useful, but are not binding.

+## Usage instructions

+To use this movie recommender agent you will have to clone this repository onto your machine.
+After doing so, make sure to export your openai api key to your environment.
+For mac, this looks like ```export OPENAI_API_KEY="<YOUR KEY HERE>"```

+After this you should be able to run the main.py script and the flask app should be started (the first time you run this, it will have to create the client, and importantly create and upload all movies to the vector database).

+You can interact with the chatbot on the flask app.